daveschudel/Fedora-KDE/README.md

 ### Using the Microsoft repository

 At this point (Fedora 39) VSCode isn't in the Fedora or RPM Fusion repositories.
-You can download it but I like having it installed from a repo so it stays up to date without having to run a seperate update command like <code>flatpak update</code>
+You can download it but I like having it installed from a repo so it stays up to date without having use a Flatpak.

 This will install the repo and key